LON - LAX

 What’s the cheapest day of the week to fly from London to Los Angeles?

-The average price of all flights from London to Los Angeles clicked on KAYAK for each day over the last 12 months.
+The average price of all round-trip flights from London to Los Angeles clicked on KAYAK for each day over the last 12 months.

 For London to Los Angeles, Wednesday is the cheapest day to fly on average and Sunday is the most expensive.
-Flying from Los Angeles back to London, the best deals are generally found on Tuesday, with Sunday being the most expensive.
+Flying from Los Angeles back to London, the best deals are generally found on Tuesday, with Saturday being the most expensive.

 What is the cheapest month to fly from London to Los Angeles?

-To calculate monthly average prices, KAYAK takes all prices for each month over the last year for flights from London to Los Angeles, removes the top 0.1% to account for outliers, and then takes the median of all values for each month.
+To calculate monthly average prices, KAYAK takes all prices for each month over the last year for round-trip flights from London to Los Angeles, removes the top 0.1% to account for outliers, and then takes the median of all values for each month.

 How far in advance should I book a flight from London to Los Angeles?

-To get a below average price on the flight from London to Los Angeles, you should book around 1 week before departure.
-For the absolute cheapest price, our data suggests you should book 36 days before departure.
+To get a below average price on the flight from London to Los Angeles, you should book around 2 weeks before departure.
+For the absolute cheapest price, our data suggests you should book 22 weeks before departure.

 Good to know - Cheap tickets from London to Los Angeles